 (Bordeaux).
 It is classified as "Cru Classé" for white wine (Graves).
 The property was acquired by Marie de Laville in 1611.
 After several changes of ownership, it became the property of Frédéric-Otto Woltner in 1931.
 This was the owner of the neighboring one Château La Mission Haut-Brion

 and Château La Tour-Haut-Brion

 managed.
-The vineyards of the Château Laville-Haut-Brion cover 3.7 hectares of vineyards.
-They are planted with Semillon (70%), Sauvignon Blanc (27%) and Muscadelle (3%).
-The extremely long-lasting wine matures for 15 months in 100% new oak barrels.
-Only since the vintage 2009, the wine is bottled under the name Château Laville-Haut-Brion Blanc.
+The Château Laville-Haut-Brion's vineyards cover 3.7 hectares.
+They are planted with Sémillon (70%), Sauvignon Blanc (27%) and Muscadelle (3%).
+The extremely long-lived wine matures in 100% new barriques for 15 months.
+Only since the 2009 vintage has the wine been bottled under the name Château Laville-Haut-Brion Blanc.